intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 # Editorial Stream

-This document creates the Editorial Stream as separate space for publication of policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole.
+This document creates the Editorial Stream as a separate space for publication of policies, procedures, guidelines, rules, and related information regarding the RFC Series as a whole.